I like to write it/do it.

 The two-person WIDI team works together for 50 minutes to recreate the device.
 To start, WIDI Player #1 —the Writer — goes into the room with the models, while WIDI Player #2 — the Doer — is sequestered in a different space.
 For 25 minutes, using paper provided by the Event Supervisor, the Writer hand-writes instructions on how to build the model.
 When time is up, Writers are excused and focus shifts to the Doer.

-Without any interaction between partners, the Writer’s instructions are then given to the Doer, who then has 20 minutes to build the device from a kit of supplies provided to them by the Event Supervisor.
+Without any interaction between partners, the Writer’s instructions are given to the Doer, who then has 20 minutes to build the device from a kit of supplies provided to them by the Event Supervisor.

 If there was a foaming-at-the-mouth-with-excitement emoji, I would insert it here.